37th Infantry Division (United States): Statistics

-After 1945
+Cold War

 The division was reorganized in the Ohio Army National Guard in 1946.
 It served under federal control from 1952 to 1954 at Camp Polk, Louisiana.
 Although the division was not sent to Korea, nearly every soldier was as an individual replacement.
 The 37th went through a number of reorganizations from 1959 until it was disbanded on 15 February 1968.

 The bulk of the division's combat units became the 73rd Infantry Brigade, 38th Infantry Division with the remaining becoming the 16th Engineer Brigade and other combat support units.
 In 1977, the 73rd Brigade was released from assignment to the 38th ID and was redesignated the 73rd Infantry Brigade, a separate brigade.
 During the draw down of forces after the Cold War, units of the 73rd and the 107th Armored Cavalry Regiment consolidated to form the 37th Brigade, 28th Infantry Division.
 A year later, the brigade was reunited with the 38th Infantry Division.

 On 1 September 2007, 37th Infantry Brigade Combat Team (IBCT) was activated under the Army's modular plan.
 The shoulder sleeve insignia of the 37th IBCT is heavily based on that of the 37th Infantry Division and many units that are part of the 37th IBCT, served in the 37th Infantry Division.